 The GOJ's national project for science and technology innovation, the Cross-ministerial Strategic Innovation Promotion Program (SIP), has encouraged research of genome editing technology.
-Projects funded by the GOJ include a nutritionally enhanced tomato, a potato with reduced toxin levels, a less aggressive mackerel for aquaculture, and high-yield rice.
-Using GOJ funded research, several companies have been founded to focus on the development and marketing of products derived from genome editing.
-Sanatech Seed, founded in 2018, hopes to begin the commercial distribution of a genome edited, nutritionally enhanced tomato by the end March 2021, after completing Japan's notification process for genome edited products.
-USDA's Animal and Plant Health Inspection Agency has also determined that the tomato product is not regulated under 7 CFR part 340.
+Projects funded by the GOJ include a nutritionally enhanced tomato, a potato with reduced toxin, a less aggressive mackerel for aquaculture, and high-yield rice.
+Product developers, using GOJ funded research, along with investment from private sector, have started companies to focus on the development and marketing of products derived from genome editing.
+Sanatech Seed, founded in 2018, completed GOJ's voluntary notification and consultation process for the nutritionally enhanced tomato in December 2020 and made the product available to the public, the first genome edited agricultural food product available in Japan.
+USDA Animal Plant Health Inspection Service (APHIS) has already determined that the tomato product is not regulated under 7 CFR part 340.
 For additional details on SIP, see JA6050.